A WORD FROM OUR CEO, SCOTT WILLIAMS

 The romanticised notion of ‘only paying for what you’ll use’ has been readily adopted by the unsuspecting masses.
 Which is somewhat well and good… until of course, it isn’t.

 Like for instance, when after years (or decades!) of paying your premiums religiously, you’re not covered in your hour of need.
 Or when you wise up and crunch the numbers only to realise you’ve been paying for a policy with woeful rebates.

 Not surprisingly the industry has seen a soaring number of complaints about exclusions and restrictions (the ‘lovechildren’ of pick and choose cover) forwarded to the Private Health Insurance Ombudsman – to the point where the Government has now stepped in to implement industry-wide Reforms, coming into effect this April.
 These include the introduction of a Gold, Silver, Bronze & Basic tiered hospital categorisation, to help people understand what is in or out of a restricted or excluded policy.
-Check out my recent article ‘Are you prepared for private health’s Y2K?’ to learn more about the Reforms.

 While this new system of forced categorisation will go some way towards tidying up the proliferation of pick and choose cover variations, there is a long way to go.
 Some insurers will continue to prioritise sales and profits over the health of their members, while the minds of many consumers remain conditioned to look for customisation and the cheapest price, instead of value for money.